 This is the third of four articles profiling potential pitfalls with delivering professional services from the cloud.
 The first of the articles can be found here.
 The second of the articles can be found here.

 In the third of four articles, emphasis will be placed on communicating with the client.
 With a professional service organization (PSO) no longer onsite, clients demand more attention.
 The communication process entailing what the client wants vs. what you recommend can become troublesome.

 The key is to come to an understanding about the “tactics”, or use of the cloud.
 The functions need to meet the client’s objectives.
-NetSuite’s easy-to-use navigation creates a stress free learning environment, aiding the process of explaining and understanding.
-Extracting data and explaining what it means to the client is a very important task for effective communication and business relationships, and is made easy when using NetSuite.
+Cloud ERP’s easy-to-use navigation creates a stress free learning environment, aiding the process of explaining and understanding.
+Extracting data and explaining what it means to the client is a very important task for effective communication and business relationships, and is made easy when using the cloud.

 The bottom line is: clients still want choice and flexibility.
 The PSO, removed from the client site, will have the tendency to adopt more of an “it’s our way or the highway” mentality – at times alienating clients who want it their way.
 Here are a few ways to enhance your business relationship with the client.